 Sam: “I was stood outside St Dunstan’s house on the pavement.
 Woman walks up and, looking concerned asks “Can you tell me where something normal is?”.
 I paused and asked whatever did she mean ‘normal’?
 She said “Something like .. well – an Italian restaurant”.
 I pointed across the street to point out we had (at that time) two – there and there.
 She looked relieved, thanked me and walk away.
 It left me wondering .. why is an Italian restaurant in Glastonbury ‘normal’ and what had led to her concern?”

-That comment about getting off the ley line reminded me of another blog, one devoted to conversations overheard in the too-hip university city of Boulder, Colorado, once famous for its population of Buddhist converts.
+That comment about getting off the ley line1)Is ley line one word or two? reminded me of another blog, one devoted to conversations overheard in the too-hip university city of Boulder, Colorado, once famous for its population of Buddhist converts.2)Sedona, Arizona might be a better parallel for Glastonbury, however.
 (They’re still there, but Chögyam Trungpa Rinpoche is long gone.)
 Mirroring a more hipster/New Agey-vibe, it’s called Stay Out of My Namaste Space.

 “I do yoga at the Y. They do a poor people’s scholarship which is great ‘cause I look poor on paper.”